LoveBug2084/LadyBug/README.md

 I've included fontmaker and pixels written in c (source code and compiled .exe's) for converting the gimp/photoshop font and tile image files from .raw to .bin format for inclusion into the game code

-_**Known issues:**_ I recently added a feature to save the high score, high score name and game settings but this currently only functions on the BBC Models B and B+.
+_**Known issues:**_ I recently added a feature to save the scores and settings but this currently only functions on the BBC Models B and B+.
 I am working on a solution for the Master and Compact models

 _**Note:**_ video and screenshots from various builds during development\
 Game play is identical to the current build\